Experienced Complex Property Division Attorneys in Texas

 Some divorces require the division of marital debts and assets and divorce may become more involved and require specialized knowledge when a marital estate has complex property issues.
 The division of complex property in Texas may seem complicated, but the right legal team can work through its intricacies and keep it from being overwhelming.
 When you work with the experienced divorced attorneys at Goranson Bain Ausley, we’ll use a strategic, constructive, and intelligent approach to help you divide assets effectively and efficiently.
 With a skilled Texas complex property lawyer on your side, you can secure what’s important for your future.

 Goranson Bain Ausley has managed some of the most complicated divorces in Texas, including those of business owners, high-profile executives, celebrities and professional athletes and their spouses.
-Our AustinDallasFort WorthGranbury, and Plano family lawyers know the law well in complex property matters.
+Our AustinDallasFort WorthGranbury, Midland, and Plano family lawyers know the law well in complex property matters.
 Equally important, we know when to engage independent experts in finance and accounting to investigate questions and strengthen your case.

 We understand that property often represents the fruits of lifelong achievement and has a wealth of meaning in divorce cases in Texas.
 A complex property attorney from our firm can help manage property division respectfully and conscientiously, not only to secure assets for your future but also to preserve what is most of value to you.
 Contact us for more information today.